uvic-virtual/handbook/constitution.md

-Sample Constitutions: Executive Constitution
-UVSS UVic Virtual Reality Club
+# UVic Virtual Constitution
-Updated: 2018
+This document serves as the constitution for Uvic Virtual.
-Article 1: Name
+## Article 1: Name
-The club shall be known as the University of Victoria Students’ Society (UVSS)
+The club shall be known as UVic Virtual
-UVic Virtual Reality Club
-Article 2: Purpose
+## Article 2: Purpose
 The purpose of the club is to:
-Connect students with a passion for virtual reality.
+* Facilitate Uvic students' access to VR technology at Uvic
+* Support a peer learning environment dedicated to learning to develop 3d virtual worlds
-Article 3: Dissolution
+## Article 3: Dissolution
 The UVic Virtual Reality Club may be dissolved by a two-thirds (2/3) vote at a quorate General Meeting, or by the Director of Student Affairs after a period of inactivity, as outlined in the Clubs Policy.

 Upon the dissolution of the club, any assets and/or liabilities shall be transferred to the Students’ Society Clubs Control account.
-Bylaw 1: Membership
+## Bylaw 1: Membership
 University of Victoria (UVic) undergraduate students shall comprise twothirds (2/3) of the membership of the UVic Virtual Reality club.
 To verify this, the club shall provide the Students’ Society Director of Student Affairs with a list of all club members’ names and student numbers every active semester upon registration.
-Bylaw 2: Executive positions
+## Bylaw 2: Executive positions
 The positions of President, Vice-President, Treasurer, Secretary, and Clubs Council Representative (herein referred to as The Executive) shall be chosen at the Semesterly General Meeting for a (one) semester term of office.
 The President , the VicePresident